krNesland/eva/README.md

 To get started with the TurtleBot, one should go through the steps in the manual (http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/#overview).

-## System requirements
+## System Requirements
 - Ubuntu 16.04 LTS
 - Python 2.7
 - ROS Kinetic

 Install the ROS version specified in the manual (http://emanual.robotis.com/docs/en/platform/turtlebot3/getting_started/#getting-started).
+After this, clone this repository into "~catkin_ws/src/".

-## Required ROS packages
+## Required ROS Packages
 - cv_bridge
 - opencv3
 - tf2_web_republisher